regmagik/id-me/README.md

 # About id-me
 This is an app to practice configuring authentication with Azure AD.

+Demo URL (hold Ctrl+Shift or Mac Key for new tab): https://id.regmagik.com

 GitHub pages URL (hold Ctrl+Shift or Mac Key for new tab): https://regmagik.github.io/id-me

 To make links work on GitHub Pages, I modified the `package.json` to add